darklab8/darklab_article_parallel_pytest/README.md

 # Parallel CI agnostic python testing in Github Actions

+## Problem:

+we have around 5000 unit and integration tests in a Django backend API project, which we test with pytest.
+They take half of an hour to finish themselves locally or in Github Actions CI.
+As result they produce coverage.xml and junit.xml exported into GA plugins to visualize results with better GUI.
+We wish to run them faster.

 ## Introdicution to existing environment

-At a work project we are using docker-compose to raise dev environment
+We are using docker-compose like below to raise dev environment

 ```yaml
 version: '3.8'